qckhanh195/chrome_locker/README.md

 > 😄 Thank you for your interest and support. 💖
 >
-> ✨ This extension was created with the companionship and efforts of my assistant — claude.ai :D
+> ✨ This extension was created with the companionship and efforts of my AI assistant — claude.ai :D

 <p align="center">
   🚀 <b>Built with Vibe Code</b> 🤖